 Gunboat Diplomacy: The other races don't like you having a big army — but if you've got a bigger army than them you can expect them to be very polite to you.

 Strangely, only existing military forces will cause this attitude.
 Having the technology to design superior ships to those of your opponents, the industry to produce large numbers of these ships, and the economy to fund this war fleet doesn't get factored — if you have no standing forces, you're still considered to be 'weak' in their eyes.
+There's even a special planetary construction you can create which ties into this, massively inflating the perceived combat value of any ships orbiting that particular world; it's possible to significantly boost your civilization's perceived military strength and make yourself out to be a threat in this way with a "paper army."

 Mind you, having a big military presence will only maintain the status quo.
 If anything (and we're talking anything, from the discovery of a powerful artifact to a weird wave of energy that increases everyone's fertility) changes the status quo, there's a chance that those you've cowed into submission will re-evaluate their position and decide to come out with guns blazing.